How to visit Bagamoyo

 Mwambakuni coral reef tour (1-3 hours)

-On your marine experience explore Mwambakuni coral reef and listen to stories about local people’s beliefs on coral reefs and their uses
+On your marine experience, explore the Mwambakuni coral reef and listen to stories about local people’s beliefs about coral reefs and their uses.

 Crocodile Farm Tour (2-5 hours)

 Visit a crocodile farm and learn how these wild predators are kept.
-Get to know their social behaviors, growth, live capture techniques, feeding/hunting techniques, and local uses of various products.
+Please familiarize yourself with their social behavior, growth, live-capture techniques, feeding/hunting techniques, and local uses of various products.

 Mapopo Island Tour (2-5 hours)